f00d4tehg0dz/Teslafi-Status-Plugin-for-Eglato-Streamdeck/README.md

 ## Features

-- **Customizable Display:** Choose which 5 fields to display on the Stream Deck from options including Car Name, Inside Temp, Battery Range, Charging State, Outside Temp, and Odometer.
+- **Customizable Display:** Choose which 5 fields to display on the Stream Deck from options including Car Name, Inside Temp, Battery Range, Charging State, Outside Temp, Odometer, and Estimated Range.
 - **Real-Time Updates:** Automatically refresh data every 20 minutes to keep your display current.
 - **Unit Conversions:** Select temperature unit (Fahrenheit/Celsius) and distance unit (Miles/Kilometers) based on your preference.
 - **Error Handling:** Displays an API limit error message when the majority of values return as `N/A`, indicating the need to wait for 5 minutes to clear the limit.